medplum/medplum/packages/docs/docs/access/projects.md

 The main exception to this isolation model is the "Super Admin" project.
 This is a special project that provides a global view over all the resources on the Medplum server.
 See our [SuperAdmin Guide](/docs/self-hosting/super-admin-guide) for more information.

+The SuperAdmin has the following privileges:

+- Access to protected resources.
+- Ability to overwrite the `id` of a resource, which is normally server generated.
+- Ability to overwrite fields in the `meta` element of resources such as `author`, `lastUpdated`, etc.
+- Bypasses schema type validation (e.g. write numbers to a string field).
+This can be turned off by enabling strict mode in your SuperAdmin project.

 :::warning

 Logging into the Super Admin project allows for potential dangerous operations and is only intended for server administrators